Emotions Explained

 Disgust makes you frown.

-involuntarily when you feel disgust.
+You frown involuntarily when you feel disgust.
 You also frown involuntarily when you feel bitter, sour or pain.

 For more about emotions, visit: Happiness Dissected